eobrain/mysimplestblog/content/pages/privacy.md

 -   if you visit the eamonn.org website
 -   if you "follow" the site from an account on another Fediverse server

-## What types of personal data are processed?
+## What types of personal data are processed ?

 I process the following types of personal data:

 -   **Accounts that "follow"** Your Fediverse account information, so we can send an updates to your accounts inbox

--   **Website Visitors**: IP address
+-   **Website Visitors**: IP address,.

 ## Purposes for processing data

 * **IP address and other machine identifiers** are collected by default in WriteFreely, presumably for the purposes of allowing mods to block/disable access to instances, to render the site properly on different devices, and because that is how the internet generally works.

 Because the Fediverse (including  instances of WriteFreely, Mastodon, and related platforms) is, in effect, a bunch of databases sharing data with one another, personal data is stored in databases (both a Sqlite database I control on GCP, and other databases controlled by other instance admins).

 Some information (such as user access, registration, errors, etc.) are also stored in separate Linux system logs (SystemD), which are also maintained on GCP.
 These logs serve the purpose of maintenance and security of the server.